stla/hspray/README.md

 fractions of polynomials for the coefficients.

-A first step in this direction has been achieved in version 0.2.7: the type `ratioOfSprays a`, whose objects represent ratios of sprays.
+A first step in this direction has been achieved in version 0.2.7: the type `ratioOfSprays a`, whose objects represent ratios of sprays, has been introduced.
 Thus it suffices to introduce the type `Spray (ratioOfSprays a)` now.

 Thus the `Spray (ratioOfSprays a)` sprays are more general than the `SymbolicSpray a` sprays, which are restricted to univariate fractions